-Plan outline for the AHCP for the province (Level 5 response)
+Plan outline for the AHCP for the district municipality (Level 4 response)

-The purpose of the AHCP is to provide an overview of the province's strategy for dealing with disasters.
-It is primarily directed at the director-general of the province, heads of provincial departments and any other public entities in the province and their senior staff.
-Essentially, the AHCP of the province details the provincial executive's policies, corporate arrangements and the emergency procedures to be followed when a significant event or disaster occurs in its area.
-It details the sequence of events that must take place and clearly defines roles and responsibilities for the coordination and management that must take place as a significant event or disaster unfolds and escalates through predetermined levels of response.
-The AHCP is supported by annexes containing more detailed operational plans and protocols, including emergency procedures for activating the response, disseminating early warnings, and managing and coordinating key aspects of the response operations.
+The purpose of the AHCP is to provide an overview of the district municipality's strategy for dealing with disasters.
+It is primarily directed at the municipal manager, heads of municipal departments, DMAs (if applicable) and any other municipal entities in the district municipality and their senior staff.
+Essentially, the AHCP of the district municipality details the council's policies, corporate arrangements and the emergency procedures to be followed when a significant event or disaster occurs in its area.
+It details the sequence of events that must take place and clearly defines roles and responsibilities for the coordination and management that must take place as a significant event or disaster unfolds and escalates through predetermined levels of response.26 The AHCP is supported by annexes containing more detailed operational plans and protocols, including emergency procedures for activating the response, disseminating early warnings, and managing and coordinating key aspects of the response operations.